-The target population for whom the proposed training is intended as well as relevant information about the trainees concerned, such as the aptitudes, special skills, education, previous related training and personal data (e.g., age).
-Defining trainee characteristics is a recommended component of a SAT.
+Trainee Characteristics - The target population for whom the proposed training is intended as well as relevant information about the trainees concerned, such as the aptitudes, special skills, education, previous related training and personal data (e.g., age, rank).
+Defining trainee characteristics is a recommended component of the task analysis and instructional analysis processes a SAT.